-Measure/Indicator Anticipated Trend/Target Intervention levels Monitoring Data Comments Applications permitted with site waste management plans (including percentage against total applications received) Upward trend of applications permitted, as a percentage of total.
+Measure/Indicator Anticipated Trend/Target Intervention levels Monitoring Data Comments Measure/Indicator Applications permitted with site waste management plans (including percentage against total applications received) Anticipated Trend/Target Upward trend of applications permitted, as a percentage of total.
 All Local Plans to recognise the importance of managing waste arising from development projects.
 This will be reflected in the AMR.
-Downward trend of applications submitted that are not accompanied by site waste management plans, as a percentage of all relevant applications received.
+Intervention levels Downward trend of applications submitted that are not accompanied by site waste management plans, as a percentage of all relevant applications received.
 Developments across the County occur without the benefit of good site waste management that could result in an increase in waste production from the construction process.
 Applications permitted with site waste management plans (including percentage against total applications received in brackets): 2013/14 = 1 (4%) 2014/15 = 0 2015/16 = 0 2016/17 = 0 2017/18 = 0 2019/20 = 0 2020/21 = 0 2021/22 = 3 (all for extensions to WWTW which include an Environmental Management Construction Plan with reference to managing waste on site).
-The monitoring data refers to WSCC and SDNPA mineral and waste applications only.
+2022/23 = 1 (WSCC/008/22 proposal will include a site waste management plan) The monitoring data refers to WSCC and SDNPA mineral and waste applications only.
 However, reference is made to the importance of managing waste arising from development projects in the following local plans: Horsham District Local Plan (2014) - refers to the enforcement of SWAM as an indicator of the effectiveness of Policy 32.
 Chichester District Local Plan (2014) - no specific reference to SWMPs.
 Crawley Borough Local Plan (2015) - no specific reference to SWMPs.
-Worthing Borough Local Plan (2011) - strategic objectives and Policy 17 (Sustainable Construction) refer to minimising waste but no specific reference to SWMP.
-The emerging Worthing Local Plan refers to waste ministration in Policy SP2 (Climate Change).
-Adur District Local Plan (2017) - refers to minimising waste during construction Arun District Local Plan (2017) - policy WM DM1 includes reference to the need for developments over £300,000 SWMP.
+Worthing Borough Local Plan (2023) - Policies SP2 and DM16 refers to the need to follow the waste hierarchy during construction and encourage recycling over the lifetime of the development.
+Adur District Local Plan (2017) - refers to minimising waste during construction.
+Arun District Local Plan (2018) - policy WM DM1 includes reference to the need for developments over £300,000 to carry out SWMP.
 Mid Sussex District Local Plan (2014-2031) - Policy DP39 refers to the need to maximise efficient use of resources, including minimising waste and maximising recycling/re-use.
 SDNPA Local Plan (2019) - Policy Sd48 refers to sustainable use of resources.